 MyHeritage Library Edition is a large, internationally diverse genealogy database.
 It includes billions of historical documents from over 48 countries, millions of historical photos, public records, indexes and other resources.
 It is a multilingual family history research database available in 40 languages.

 NCSL assembles information from home pages and websites of the fifty state legislatures, District of Columbia, and Territories.
 View website content such as bills, press releases, and statutes from all states, one state, or a selected list of states.

 National Technical Reports Library is a collection of historical and current U.S. Government-sponsored research reports, indexing and abstracting over 2.2 million titles, with over 700,000 of those technical reports as digitized full-text.
 Subjects include aeronautics, economics, natural resources, transportation, and many others.
-(Limited to registered state employee borrowers and to onsite use at the California State Library in Sacramento and the Sutro Library in San Francisco.)

 The National Criminal Justice Reference Service (NCJRS) is a federally funded resource offering justice and substance abuse information to support research, policy, and program development worldwide.
 NCJRS Abstracts Database contains summaries of more than 160,000 criminal justice publications.

 Access historic content for over 200 California newspaper titles from 1846-2003.
 Every part of every page is searchable, including local articles, advertisements, editorials, classified ads, and obituaries.